-I’m a big fan of blogging, not least because it goes a long way in turning people into experts.
-And last Thursday that’s exactly what happened to me – for my status as an “expert blogger” gifted me a slot on Sky News!
+I’m a big fan of blogging, not least because it goes a long way in positioning people as experts.
+In fact, blogging on one of my other websites has worked perfectly for presenting me as an expert on one particular topic – for my status as an “expert blogger” gifted me a slot on Sky News!

 You may not know but I have a second business, supporting parents and teachers to help children with ADHD.
 I’ve written a book on the subject and also speak at conferences around the country.
 And I blog about ADHD too.
 Turns out she had Googled for “UK ADHD blogger” and right near the top of the results was the blog on my ADHD Kids website!
 Having looked through a few posts she decided I was an expert blogger, I obviously knew what I was talking about … and that I was a worthy enough expert for their report!